Dara Singh: Politics

 Singh joined the Bharatiya Janata Party in January 1998.
 He became the first sportsperson to be nominated to the Rajya Sabha – the upper house of the Parliament of India.
 He served in that role between 2003 and 2009.
 He was also president of the Jat Mahasabha.

 Comics

-Singh's son Vindu Dara Singh, launched first comic book The Epic Journey of the Great Dara Singh at Oxford Bookstore in New Delhi in February 2019.
+Singh's son Vindu Dara Singh, launched his first comic book The Epic Journey of the Great Dara Singh at Oxford Bookstore in New Delhi in February 2019.

 Personal life

 Singh married twice.
-He had three sons and three daughters, including Parduman Randhawa and Vindu Dara Singh.
+He had three sons and three daughters, including Vindu Dara Singh.
 His brother Randhawa was also a wrestler and actor.

 Death

 Singh was admitted into Kokilaben Dhirubhai Ambani Hospital on 7 July 2012 following a massive heart attack.
 Two days later, it was confirmed that he had brain damage due to the lack of blood flow.
 He was discharged from hospital on 11 July 2012, citing that nothing can be done to prolong life, and died the next day at his home in Mumbai.
 He was cremated at Juhu crematorium.